 What is it?
 Accreditation within higher education is a voluntary, nongovernmental process that gives public recognition to institutions that meet established quality standards.
 The purpose of accreditation is to assure the public as to the quality of an institution and its commitment to high standards through a system of continuous improvement.
 The U.S. Department of Education (ED) formally recognizes accrediting commissions that meet all federal standards and the Council for Higher Education Accreditation (CHEA) extends recognition to accrediting bodies and their institutions that meet these established standards.
 American Public University System (APUS) has obtained accreditation as well as specialized/programmatic accreditation.

 Credits and degrees earned through APUS may be recognized for promotion, assignment, and position qualification standards within the military, federal government, and private sector.
 For students transferring to other colleges, APUS credit is considered transfer eligible based on its accreditation.
 However, APUS cannot guarantee that its credit will be accepted, as acceptance of credit is always the prerogative of the receiving institution.

 If you have questions or need further information on accreditation, please contact the Office of Institutional Accreditation at firstname.lastname@example.org, Telephone: 304-724-3778, Fax: 304-724-3779.

-American Public University System (APUS) is accredited by the Higher Learning Commission (HLC), a member of the North Central Association (NCA).
+American Public University System (APUS) is accredited by the Higher Learning Commission (HLC).
 APUS is comprised of American Military University (AMU) and American Public University (APU).
-The Higher Learning Commission is an accrediting body recognized by ED and CHEA.
+The Higher Learning Commission (www.hlcommission.org) is an accrediting body recognized by ED and CHEA.
 Accreditation requires a significant amount of self-study and presentation of evidence to satisfy the demanding requirements of accrediting organizations.
 Obtaining accreditation demonstrates that APUS is focused on academic excellence and providing the best possible educational experience for its students.
 View the APUS 2011 HLC Reaccreditation letter.

 Further information on recognition policies and standards may be found on the following websites: